-The average church could learn a lot from Chick-fil-A. About once a week I drop by our local Chick-fil-A for lunch.
-I always have a wonderful experience.
+The average church could learn a lot from Chick-fil-A. Every time I drop by our local Chick-fil-A for lunch, I have a wonderful experience.
 Good food, great service, fair prices!
 Their mission statement is simple, “Be America’s Best Quick-Service Restaurant!”
 The founder, Truett Cathy, may well have fulfilled that statement.

 - Friendly, prompt service.
 The employees who take my order make eye contact, smile, welcome me, and process my order perfectly.

 - Generous.
-Condiments are available at the condiment station and I’m trusted to get the amount I need.
-A whole basket of delicious mints are available for the taking.
-(Note: I only take one.)
+Before the pandemic, condiments were available at the condiment station and I was trusted to get the amount I needed.
+A whole basket of delicious mints were available for the taking.
+(Note: I only took one.)

 - Great product.
 Of course, the main reason I go to the restaurant is to eat.
 Their food is always hot, tasty, neatly packaged, and delivered with a smile.

 - Customer-oriented.
 Let me tell you what happened one day when I was there.
 After my meal, I walked to the counter to get a refill of their delicious sweet tea.
 At that particular moment everyone was busy, but a gentleman who was wiping off a table saw me, stopped what he was doing, quickly came up and said, “Sir, could I get you a refill.”
 I really don’t think it was his job to refill my tea, but he left what he was doing to serve a customer.
 After I thanked him, he said, “It’s my pleasure sir.”
 I’m sorry, but that was just flat impressive!